-The Pain of Putting up with inefficient processes.
+The pain: inefficient processes.

 Growth is hard, sometimes risky, often costly.
 It stresses your processes, tools and teams.
 Retailers who do not retool end up stagnating, or worse, collapsing.
 Momentum grows companies; it can also send them on a tail spin.

-Pain relief: retool and automate.
+Get Pain relief with: retool and automate

 To successfully grow from 100 to 500 stores, 500 to 1,000 or 1,000 to 3,000 stores, growth-focused retailers must rethink…and retool.

 Retailers who do commit to rethinking and retooling, end up breaking the glass ceiling, the artificial barrier that has been holding them back.
 These retailers become national and international retail concepts.

 Cloud technologies have evened out the odds in the retail execution space.
 Putting the right processes in place is not for those retailers that can afford it but for those willing to make it happen.
 It is not a matter of affordability, it is a matter of resolve, of commitment to in-store execution.